aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/converting-a-document/convert-document-to-tiff-with-detailed-settings/_index.md

 {{< /tabs >}}
 ## SDKs

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
-Check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs with code examples.
+Please check out our [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs with code examples.

 ## SDK Examples

-Code examples for various SDKs are presented below:
+The code examples of using this REST API with various SDKs are presented below:

 {{< tabs tabTotal="9" tabID="4" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Python" tabName5="Ruby" tabName6="Node.js" tabName7="Android" tabName8="Swift" tabName9="Go" >}}
 {{< tab tabNum="1" >}}
 {{< gist "aspose-cloud" "9fa2e714041dd6cf1071eb307b623416" "ConvertWordDocumentToTiffWithDetailedSettings.cs" >}}